 Sacramento, CA (SAC)

-Opened in 1926, the historic station is undergoing a multi-year renovation that includes track relocation, construction of new platforms and rehabilitation of the interiors.
+Opened in 1926, the historic station recently underwent a multi-year renovation that included track relocation, construction of new platforms and rehabilitation of the interiors.

 401 I Street

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 The historic Sacramento station, opened by the Southern Pacific Railroad (SP) in 1926, succeeded at least two earlier SP stations on the site, which is part of a complex that dates back to 1863 and the Central Pacific Railroad’s construction of the western portion of the first transcontinental rail line.
 The station sits on an approximately 240-acre rail yard that was originally filled with every kind of building and equipment necessary for the fabrication of locomotives and rolling stock.

 Designed by the San Francisco architectural firm of Bliss and Faville, the three story building with red tile roof employs a dignified Renaissance Revival style.
 A reinforced concrete frame is faced with Italian sienna-colored brick trimmed with terracotta.
 The famous waiting room includes a 40-foot-high barrel vaulted ceiling, Philippine mahogany woodwork and marble floors.
 Enormous arched windows allow sunlight, filtered through leaded, amber-colored glass, to stream into the space.
 A mural by John A. MacQuarrie located on the east wall of the waiting room depicts the 1863 groundbreaking ceremony of the Central Pacific Railroad.